 Worksop Priory Academy has a number of pupils with an identified special educational need or disability.

 We have a well trained staff team, who have a range of knowledge in SEN provision and support.
-We work with pupils with a wide range of needs including autism, physical disabilities and visual impairments.
+We work with pupils with a wide range of needs including autism, emotional needs, physical disabilities and ADHD.
 We have a well-trained, highly respected pastoral care team.

 We are committed to whole school inclusion.
 We fully understand that Special Educational Needs are diverse in nature and in the case of pupils experiencing learning difficulties, we recognise that these may be: